The Benefits of Knowledge

 Several years ago, the university had the good sense to hire Dr. Alan Byboth to manage the facility.
-With little funding, he mowed, cleaned, repaired and rebuilt the 60 odd acres.
+With little funding, he mowed, cleaned, repaired and rebuilt the ponds.
 He restored hundred-year-old cabins so they could be used by visiting faculty and students.
 He scrounged an old post office building that the university was getting rid of, towed it out to the facility and turned it into classrooms and offices.
 Finally, after years of doing it on his own, he has finally been included in the university’s maintenance and mowing program.
-At last he can focus on completing his task of listing over 1,200 plants at the Field Station.
+At last he can focus on completing his lists of over 1,200 plants at the Field Station.

 We left the Field Station regretfully and made our way back into town.
 Our final stop was the Natural History Collection.
 It is housed in the 1930s Huntsville High School which has been purchased by the university.
 For years the immense collections of carefully preserved and labeled plants and animals dating back to prehistoric relics have been housed in the basement of the science building on campus or in the corner of an office building down the street.
 Only now have the collections found a home.

 We entered to face a giant grizzly bear standing nearly ten feet tall.
 On either side of the entry way are glass cases.
 One houses a collection of birds’ eggs dating back to the 1880s.
 On the opposite side are half-a dozen prehistoric animal bones including the first manatee remains in Texas.
 In the rooms down the corridors to either side are hundreds of boxes and labeled cases with everything from nearly microscopic insects to giant antlered heads of moose and deer.